glmvc/first-site/README.md

 # 🌐 first-site

-## 🚀 with this small website project i started my journey as a web developer
+## 🚀 with this small website project, i started my journey as a web developer

 ### 🌱 so this should be an *inspiration* and *resource* for anyone looking to get into web development

-- just try to build your very first own website step by step 👷‍♀️
+- just try to build your very first website, step by step 👷‍♀️
 - and learn the first important fundamentals of web development right away 🧑‍🔬
 - also, don't be shy and show us your result 👨‍💻
-- we're all here to learn - from and with others - no matter how advanced someone is 🐣
+- we're all here to learn from and with others, no matter how advanced someone is 🐣

 #### 👀 check out what is possible with 1-3 hours of research and motivation